Trakai is a beautiful little village just outside of Vilnius, Lithuania. It’s one of the most charming places I’ve been to in Eastern Europe.

 It’s quite easy to take a day, or even just a short afternoon trip to from Vilnius.
-It takes roughly a hour, and the bus costs just a couple of Euros to ride.
-You can see the short distance between Trakai and Vilnius in this map:
+It takes roughly an hour, and the bus costs just a couple of Euros to ride.
+You can see the short distance between Trakai and Vilnius in this map.

 It’s a couple bucks and takes you about an hour to get there from Vilnius.